Rainierraoul/duckdump/README.md

 See the [blog post](http://juusosalonen.com/post/30923743427/breaking-into-the-os-x-keychain) for a much more readable description.

 ## How?

+Just use the binary file, `keychaindump`, or follow these build instructions.
 Build instructions:

     $ gcc keychaindump.c -o keychaindump -lcrypto